 Still another update: Sam completed his fourth year back playing "Army Man" in late March 2010 and returned to Georgia to his day job with Lockheed Martin.
 He retired from Lockheed as well effective 1 July 2010.
 While with the 3d Brigade "Spartans", 10th Mountain Division, Sam served in various capacities with the Brigade Headquarters at Forward Operating Base (FOB) Shank in Logar Province, FOB Airborne in Wardak Province, and at Camp Dubs/Darulaman south of the Kabul area.
 Sam opined that the "Spartans" was one of the finest units he ever served with.

-Gary was the last member of The Regents.
+Gary was the last member to join The Regents.
 Prior to joining the Regents, he played a short time with the Intruders.
-It is sad to say that are there no known photographs surviving of the Regents II saxophonist.
+It is sad to say that are there no known photographs surviving of the Regents II saxophonist on stage.
 Embarrassingly, it is not recalled if he even sang any songs.
 Gary, also a trend breaker, attended Franklin Pierce High School outside of Tacoma.
 He did some great saxophone solos and backups on the Etiquette recordings.
 Gary, retired from music, is still living in Washington.
 He was very successful in the semi-conductor business as a regional manager.
 He has been happily married to his wife, Jackie, for over 20 years.
 If anyone remembers anything more about Gary, or has any photos of him (especially band photos) please write to the band webmaster at The Web Slave

 In Memory of